Contributor Andrea Pflaumer shares a surprising take on how to be lazy but still beautiful! Enjoy, dear reader.

 Many a lazy fashionista knows that they can’t accomplish all of this on their own.
 So they enlist professionals to help them understand the best silhouettes for their body shape, and most of all, the most flattering tailoring points for their clothing.
 The right hem length for any garment can make all the difference in the world when it comes to creating visual beauty, harmony, and balance.

 They also get help honing their closet and perfecting their style.
 Having a stylist or fashion consultant – or an objective and honest friend with a good eye – go through a closet periodically can help weed out extraneous pieces and create a few great new combinations.
+Friends can provide valuable support, encouragement, and honest feedback, boosting your confidence and motivation to improve your appearance.
 This can be a real revelation as often we just can’t see ourselves as clearly as someone else can.
+Whether you are taught by a professional or learn from friends, adopting new style habits and wardrobe strategies can make a significant difference.

 And when all else fails, simply wearing the right colors is the easiest way to create beauty.
 Lazy people don’t buy things in colors that jump out from the rest of their wardrobe simply because they don’t go with anything else.